gaetansels/windows-server-nerdnest-lab-2/documentation.md

 Global group based on recruitment:

 - GG_Lowie --> wants access to everything + personal share space for documents
-- GG_Emma --> wants access to everything
+- GG_Emma --> wants access to everything --> why not just put into IT?

 Making global security groups :